Unix Timestamp Converter

 Can I convert a date back to a timestamp?

-Yes — paste an ISO 8601 string like 2026-07-03T15:00:00Z or a plain date like July 3, 2026 and you get Unix seconds and milliseconds instantly.
+Yes.
+Paste an ISO 8601 string like 2026-07-03T15:00:00Z or a plain date like July 3, 2026 and you immediately get both the Unix seconds and milliseconds.
+A date with no time is treated as midnight.

 What is the year 2038 problem?